boldsuck/haveno-docs/docs/haveno-ui/DirectBindTor.md

 [Script to create appvm to run Haveno on qubes](https://github.com/haveno-dex/haveno/pull/1583)

-## Every OS - Backup the Tor Onion Service Private Key
+## Every OS

+Backup your Tor Hidden (Onion) Service Private Key

-!!!
-"Reminder"
+!!! remember "Reminder"
     You may backup the onion service key.
 This is necessary in order to restore it on another machine, after HDD/SSD failure, etc. to recover or reuse your Haveno ID.

 Root permission is required to access it ('su -' or sudo)